Navigating Language Barriers: Innovative Methods Educators Use Worldwide

 Interactive Language Apps

 Oh, how technology has made the possibilities endless!
 Students in South Korea are tapping away on their smartphones right now, not to scroll through social media, if that is what you are thinking, but to master English or Mandarin.
-These apps are AI-powered, offering real-time corrections and praise.
+These apps are AI-powered, offering real-time corrections and praise, and are a great tool for conversation practice.
 They turn a bus ride home into a language lab, making every moment an opportunity to learn.

 Virtual Reality (VR) Scenarios